crafkin/simple-tools-for-research/README.md

 - [Minimal working example](iterate-visualization-example.tex).

 ## Uninformative Git
+Do you find it annoying to have to run three or four Git commands to push updated code or exhibits?

-I use Git to sync between Overleaf and code on the server.
+E.g., I use Git to sync between Overleaf and code on the server.
 Any minor change in Overleaf requires that I enter `git pull origin master`, `git commit -am`, and then `git push origin master` to push a new figure that Overleaf can see.
 I don't need informative comments for this process and want to do it in one line.

-I defined the aliases `git pp` and `git ppu` [here](gitconfig) that make this a one-step process. *Warning: the only Git comment for pushing it will be "update," so use at your own risk.*
+I defined the aliases `git pp` and `git ppu` [here](gitconfig) that make pushing any updated code a one-step process, as long as the code has been staged at least once in the past.

+*Warning: the only Git comment for pushing it will be "update," so use at your own risk.*

 - Requires that your main branch be called `main`
 - `git ppu` pulls and then pushes
 - If there is nothing new to pull from the other side, `git ppu` breaks.
-Just run `git pp`.
+Just run `git pp` instead.
 - Also defines the aliases: (i) `git st` for `git status`, and (ii) `git ci` for `git commit -am`, which adds anything that has changed and has already been committed.
+ - As a bonus, it works from within Stata if you just add `!` in front of the commands: `!git ppu`.